 All three levels have Parent-Teacher Organizations (PTO).
 They work on a variety of fundraisers for the benefit of the students.
 Please contact a school secretary to be referred to a PTO officer.

-Elementary PTO-meets monthly in the elementary office Middle School PTO-meets as needed High School PTO-meets as needed
+Elementary PTO-meets as needed Middle School PTO-meets as needed High School PTO-meets as needed